SantanuDatta/SantanuDatta/README.md

 ## Hi there 👋

-I am a web developer from Bangladesh working with a strong focus on laravel mainly using MVC or TALL stack.
+I am a web developer from Bangladesh working with a strong focus on laravel mainly using MVC or TALL stack I like Vue.js too.

 I have been web developing field for 7 years now and for the past 3 years, I’ve been specializing in Laravel, particularly enjoying how the TALL stack enables me to build dynamic and modern web applications.

 FilamentPHP is awesome btw.

-- 📫 Want to hire me: <a href="mailto://santanudatta94@gmail.com">santanudatta94@gmail.com</a>
+📫 How to reach me: <a href="mailto://santanudatta94@gmail.com">santanudatta94@gmail.com</a>

 <!--